MicrosoftDocs/visualstudio-docs/docs/python/learn-flask-visual-studio-step-02-create-app.md

 ---
 title: Flask in Visual Studio tutorial Step 2, views and templates
 titleSuffix: ""
-description: Step 2 of a core walkthrough of Flask capabilities in Visual Studio, including procedures to create an application with multiple views and templates ms.date: 03/18/2023 ms.topic: tutorial
+description: Step 2 of a core walkthrough of Flask capabilities in Visual Studio, including procedures to create an application with multiple views by using inline HTML templates. ms.date: 03/18/2023 ms.topic: tutorial
 author: cwebster-99